SPGryphons/GryphonCTF2017-Challenges/challenges/misc/Where_Am_I/README.md

 Created by paux

 ## Setup Guide
-1. hide digisparks
+1. upload code to digisparks

 ## Distribution
-1. hide digisparks

 ## Solution
 1.	when you plug in the digispark, it will open up a notepad and write out text